Popping Into Summer

 Summer is upon us and we are celebrating with some classically summer flowers!
 Today’s tutorial is for these gorgeous crepe paper poppies.
 We shared our crepe Icelandic poppy project last summer, so this year we wanted to add to the mix with an oriental poppy bouquet.
 Poppy petals are very delicate, so our extra fine crepe is really conducive to giving them that realistic quality.
 These flowers also happen to be fairly easy to make because they only have 6 petals – a perfect starting place for beginner paper flower artists!

-Watch our crepe paper poppies video at the bottom of the post, or follow these written instructions for reference.
+Watch our crepe paper poppies video, or follow these written instructions for reference.

 - Gather the tools and materials listed above.
-Print the PDF pattern at the bottom of the post and cut your crepe paper according to the template.
+Print the PDF pattern above and cut your crepe paper according to the template.

 - Create a small loop at the end of a piece of 18 gauge wire.
 Poke a small hole in your foam ball with the end of your scissors, put some glue in the hole and stick your wire into the ball.